Bhagyada Balegara (film): Reception

-Critical response

 R G Vijayasarathy of Rediff.com scored the film at 2 out of 5 stars and says "Technically the film is average and that includes the camera work by M R Seenu.
 Bhagyadha Balegaara can be watched only for the splendid performances of Shivaraj Kumar and Navya Nair, and Ilayaraja's well picturised three songs".
 A critic from Deccan Herald wrote "Saiprakash chose not to make use of these things, thereby rendering the film a little weak.
 Coming back to the film, Seenu’s camera seems to have caught the flu bug, leaving an unsatisfactory finish or perhaps it is a manifestation of lack of funds".
 A critic from The Times of India wrote "Apart from a lively performance from Shivrajkumar, Navya Nair excels.
 Shobha Raghavendra is brilliant.
 M R Seenus camerawork is okay.
-Ilayarajas good music score and Malavalli Saikrishnas catchy dialogues are the other highlights".'
+Ilayarajas good music score and Malavalli Saikrishnas catchy dialogues are the other highlights".